 On behalf of the Measure A1 Citizens' Oversight Committee, it is my pleasure to present the first annual report of the Measure A1 Affordable Housing Bond program.
 We represent a wide array of Alameda County stakeholders.
 Members represent each Board of Supervisors district, residents of subsidized housing, city managers, labor, taxpayers, and advocacy groups.
-Our charge is to review Measure A1 expenditures to ensure their compliance with the 2016 Bond Measure.
+Our charge is to review Measure A1 expenditures to ensure their compliance with the 2016 bond measure.

 We all benefit from affordable housing.
-Whether you are a renter in Berkeley, own a home in San Leandro or are an employer in Fremont, quality housing affordable for people of all incomes makes our communities thrive.
+Whether you are a renter in Berkeley, own a home in San Leandro or are an employer in Fremont, quality housing affordable to people of all incomes makes our communities stronger and our economy more viable.
 We are proud to provide oversight to this important effort and do our part addressing Alameda County's affordable housing crisis.